ArduPilot/ardupilot_wiki/copter/source/docs/tricopter.rst

 The RC output channel used for the tail servo can be changed from it's default (channel 7) by setting the appropriate SERVOX_FUNCTION to 39.
 For example the :ref:`Pixracer <common-pixracer-overview>` only has 6 output channels so the tail servo can be moved to output channel 5 by setting :ref:`SERVO5_FUNCTION <SERVO5_FUNCTION>` to 39.
-Note that if the output channel is changed, the SERVOX_MIN, SERVOX_MAX, SERVOX_TRIM and SERVOX_REVERSED must be set appropriately for the new output channel.
+Note that if the output channel is changed, the SERVOx_MIN, SERVOx_MAX, SERVOx_TRIM and SERVOx_REVERSED must be set appropriately for the new output channel.

 Copter 3.4.x
 ============